svrcinon/Budget-Impact-Analysis-of-Enfortumab-Vedotin-in-Urothelial-Carcinoma/README.md

 reimbursing enfortumab vedotin, with the ability to interactively change key assumptions:
 1. price
-   * JUHR = Jádrová úhrada/core reimbursement is amount that the public health insurance system reimburses
+   * JUHR = Jádrová úhrada/core reimbursement is the amount that the public health insurance system reimburses
    *  UHR = JUHR + pharmacy/distribution margin + VAT
 2. % of patinets in monotherapy vs combination therapy
 3. population size each year.